 The UK are investing in nine P-8A Poseidon Maritime Patrol Aircraft which will be called the 'Poseidon MRA Mk.1' in RAF service and eventually based at RAF Lossiemouth, Scotland, after major infrastructure and runway resurfacing work is completed.

-It has been ten years since the Royal Air Force has operated the Nimrod MR2 Maritime Patrol Aircraft, and to maintain the skills required to operate Maritime Patrol Aircraft (MPA), the RAF had already embedded aircrew within MPA squadrons with the 'Seedcorn exchange programme' in Australia, Canada, New Zealand and the USA.
+It had been ten years since the Royal Air Force has operated the Nimrod MR2 Maritime Patrol Aircraft, and to maintain the skills required to operate Maritime Patrol Aircraft (MPA), the RAF had already embedded aircrew within MPA squadrons with the 'Seedcorn exchange programme' in Australia, Canada, New Zealand and the USA.

 The second Poseidon aircraft ('The City of Elgin', ZP802) was delivered to the team at NAS Jacksonville in the United States on 4th February and has arrived at Kinloss Barracks on Friday 13th March 2020.

 The third Poseidon aircraft ('Terence Bulloch DSO* DFC* RAF', ZP803) has been named after the highest scoring pilot in Coastal Command in WW2.
 This aircraft arrived in the UK on 14th October 2020 and joined ZP801 & ZP802 at RAF Lossiemouth.

 ZP803 and ZP804 have both flown in the United States, and will be making the journey over the North Atlantic to join the rest of the fleet later this year (2020).
 ZP805, which rolled out of final assembly, has been named as 'Fulmar' which tips its hat to Lossimouth's heritage as HMS Fulmar, when it briefly handed over the keys to the Royal Navy and became Royal Naval Air Station Lossiemouth!

 During June & July 2020 work at RAF Lossiemouth will focus on the intersection of the two runways and Typhoon operations will be temporarily relocated with 'Quick Reaction Alert' (QRA) Typhoon located to Leuchars and routine Typhoon flying moved to Kinloss Barracks.